the-anna-project/annad/doc/risk/README.md

 what control actually is and how well we are doing having it.
 Do we even have the control about something?

-Controling machines is currently what we do.
+Controlling machines is currently what we do.
 We define what they should do.
 With Anna it is basically the same.
 The way what she is doing and how she is doing things makes a difference here.
 As I see it, AI needs to be free.